Point Park University: Athletics

+The Point Park athletic teams are called the Pioneers.
 The bison became a mascot for the school in 1967 when the Alpha Phi Omega fraternity teamed with the Varsity Club to acquire a live bison.
 The bison was named Black Diamond II in reference to the Black Diamond bison on the reverse side of the U.S. nickel at the time.
-It was kept at South Park and was a featured attraction at parades on the Boulevard of the Allies as well as at sporting events.